-Cataflam contains the potassium salt of diclofenac, a non-steroidal compound with pronounced antirheumatic analgesic, anti-inflammatory and antipyretic properties.
+Catatfast contains the potassium salt of diclofenac, a non-steroidal compound with pronounced antirheumatic, analgesic, anti-inflammatory, and antipyretic properties.

+Catafast has a rapid onset of action, which makes it particularly suitable for the treatment of acute painful and inflammatory conditions.
 Inhibition of prostaglandin biosynthesis, which has been demonstrated in experiments, is considered to be fundamental to its mechanism of action.
-Prostaglandins play a major role in causing inflammation, pain and fever.
+Prostaglandins play a major role in causing inflammation, pain, and fever.